mathigon/textbooks/content/shapes/content.md

 The RADIUS of a circle is a line from the center of the circle to a point on the circle.
 The DIAMETER of a circle is a line connecting two points on the circle that passes through the center point.

-    // DIAGRAM: Radius and diameter
+    // TODO DIAGRAM: Radius and diameter

 ---